Unlocking the Secrets of the Past…

 Welcome to the Traditional Black Powder Hunting web site and blog.
 I’m Dennis Neely and it’s my pleasure to serve as your host as together we step through time’s portal in search of secrets sequestered in a bygone era.

-In simplest terms, “traditional black powder hunting” is an ever-changing mix of America’s rich pioneer heritage, the old-style firearms from the black powder era and fair-chase hunting.
+In simplest terms, “traditional black powder hunting” is an ever-changing mix of America’s rich pioneer heritage, the old-style arms from the black powder era and fair-chase hunting.
 As you can see, the name embraces the sport’s three major elements, tradition, black powder and hunting, but as with any sport, the guiding principles form a framework that defines a philosophical outlook that sets traditional black powder hunting apart from all other outdoor pursuits.

 The traditional black powder hunting philosophy offers a clear and distinct alternative to modern hunting methodology.
 The primary focus is to provide food for the table, rather than trophies for the wall.
 Each trip afield centers on documented historical information, rather than the latest tips and tricks.
 And the traditional hunt is governed by the resources and technology available during a chosen historical time period, as opposed to today’s high-tech advances.
 Traditional hunting embraces “what was,” rather than “what is.”